-I decided to use 3 colors of tulle, because since this was my first go-around I of course had to make it more complicated for myself.
+Example: I used 3 colors of tulle (because since this was my first go-around I of course had to make it more complicated for myself).

 I decided I wanted to use the lighter, champagne color tulle on the sides of the highchair, with the main focus in the front being on the darker and lighter pinks.